thetribeguy/100DaysofCloud/Journey/003/Readme.md

 Switch to root user: sudo su

-Now run the updates using the following command:

-yum -y update
+Now run the updates using the following command: yum -y update

-Once completed, lets install and run an apache server

-Install the Apache web server:

-yum install httpd
+Install the Apache web server: yum install httpd

 When prompted, press "Y" to confirm.

-Start the web server:

-systemctl start httpd
+Start the web server: systemctl start httpd

-Now enable httpd:

-systemctl enable httpd
+Now enable httpd: systemctl enable httpd

-Check the web server status:

-systemctl status httpd
+Check the web server status: systemctl status httpd

 You can see the active status is running.